HOME > SNACKS & NIBBLES

 - 85g whole wheat or whole spelt flour (3/4 cup)

 - 80g corn flour (flour that's milled from dried corn kernels) (2/3 cup)

 - 35g buckwheat flour (1/4 cup)

 - 1 teaspoon salt

-- Preheat the oven to 160°C (320°F).
-Lay sunflower seed in a one layer on a baking tray lined with baking paper.
-Toast in the oven for 7 - 8 minutes or until they start to become lightly brown and fragrant, stirring occasionally.
-Take them from the oven, leave to cool then finely ground in a coffee grinder.
+- Preheat the oven to 160°C/320°F. Lay sunflower seed in a one layer on a baking sheet lined with baking paper.
+Toast in the oven for 7-8 minutes or until they start to become lightly brown and fragrant, stirring occasionally.
+Take them from the oven, leave to cool then finely ground in a mini food processor.

 - In a medium bowl combine all flours, ground sunflower seeds, fresh rosemary and salt.

 - Mix olive oil with water in a jug.
 Pour this into the dry ingredients and stir with a spoon until the dough start to come together.

 - Now knead the dough with your hands a few times, either in the bowl or on the work surface, until it comes together and is compact.
 Flatten into disk then wrap the dough in a cling film and place in the fridge for about 20 minutes.